egnica/Framer-Motion-1/README.md

 ### AnimatePresence:

+- The `exit` prop on a motion component is specifically triggered by `AnimatePresence`.
+  - The component remains in the DOM until the exit animation finishes.
+  - If `AnimatePresence` is not used, React immediately removes the component from the DOM, and the `exit` animation is never triggered.
 - Wraps components that should have enter/exit animations.
 - Ensures the animation plays even when the component is removed from the DOM.